Techcable/zsh2xonsh/README.md

 Additionally you can use the CLI (`python -m zsh2xonsh`), which accepts an import.

-If you want to provide extra utility functions to your code, you can define `extra_functions`.
+If you want to provide extra utility functions to your code, you can define `extra_builtins`.

 ### Example
 In my `.xonshrc`, I dynamically translate and evaluate the output of `brew shellenv`: